 Using some or all of this information and if statute allows, you will be issued an evidence release form.

-Officer Baxter will then prepare all necessary local paperwork and comply with any special instructions from the States Attorney’s Office (IE Photos etc).
+Officer Dersien will then prepare all necessary local paperwork and comply with any special instructions from the States Attorney’s Office (IE Photos etc).
 He will then contact you and set up a time and date when the return of the items to you will take place.

 If your case was NOT prosecuted by the Kankakee States Attorneys office (IE no suspect, juvenile offender etc).